 Another niggle was Danni.
 When we initially spoke about Company X, she told me she had left her full time job, as the money she was making as a Company X rep was now the equivalent to what her monthly salary was…I thought this was brilliant and I knew realistically this would take time.
 Danni had now been a Company X rep for over four years and as we grew closer, she would admit little things that raised alarm bells with me.
 The fact that she didn’t earn this all the time.
 There were quite a few months where she made very little, or that it was a struggle at times and she sometimes looked at perhaps getting another job.
 She would quickly then retract her statements and say she could never go back to working for someone else, not now that she was her own “boss”.

 What happens next?
-Stay tuned for Part 3 of Linda’s tale!
+Read Part 3 of Linda’s tale!